The August Clown

 by Serge Daney and Serge Toubiana

 To meet Jerry Lewis—even sick, even bitter, even in the gilt of the hotel Interconti-Mental—is a very moving thing.
-The Jekyll side and the Hyde side camp together on his barely aged face.
-Here is a clown "who makes funny faces" (as if to reassure us he's actually Jerry Lewis) and a man who, at the age of 54, doesn't yet know if he'll follow the usual path of the great comedians, the path to the tragic.
+The Jekyll side and Hyde side camp together on his barely aged face.
+Here's a clown "who makes funny faces" (as if to reassure us he's actually Jerry Lewis) and a man who, at the age of 54, doesn't know yet if he'll follow the typical path of the great comedians, the path towards the tragic.

 CAHIERS: We haven't seen you on French screens for six or seven years.
 And in France there are many Jerry Lewis fans, even among film critics, us for example.
 I just read that you once told Benayoun that comedy is always about a man in trouble.
 The question is: have you had trouble?

 JERRY LEWIS: Yes?
 Me?
 No. It's comedy that's a man in trouble.
 Are you sitting in front of the idiot you've seen on the screen now?
 O.K.
 Don't confuse the two characters.
 (Pause) I didn't want to make movies anymore.
 I'd hoped that would change.
 I didn't want my work in the same theaters as DEEP THROAT.
 And this has changed.
 We are in the process of putting porno films back where they should be.